mdn/content/files/en-us/web/api/rtctransportstats/dtlsrole/index.md

 This will be one of:

 - `client`
-  - : The peer will initiate the DTLS handshake.
+  - : The peer initiated the DTLS handshake.
 - `server`
   - : The peer waited for the DTLS handshake.
 - `unknown`